malcolm-kee/malcolm-kee/apps/v2/src/content/blog/typescript-type-guard.md

 ---
-title: 'Using Typescript Type Guard to Narrow Down Type'
+title: 'Using TypeScript Type Guard to Narrow Down Type'
 pubDate: 26 Nov 2018
 description: 'Using custom type guard allow us to create reusable checking that narrow down the type of a variable'
 topics:
   - typescript
+---

+**_Update: This article is outdated.
+With the introduction of [inferred type predicate in TypeScript 5.5](https://devblogs.microsoft.com/typescript/announcing-typescript-5-5/#inferred-type-predicates), TypeScript can correctly infer the type predicate without us needing to explicitly type it._**

 ---

 Typescript is aware of usage of the Javascript `instanceof` and `typeof` operators, and will narrow down the type accordingly when you use those operators in conditional block.